jdmsharpe/discord-openai-bot/README.md

 ### `/openai image`

 - **Usage:** `/openai image prompt:<text>`
-- **What it does:** Creates 1-10 images (model-dependent) using GPT-4 Image, DALL-E 3, or DALL-E 2.
+- **What it does:** Creates 1-10 images (model-dependent) using GPT Image or DALL-E.
-- **Defaults:** Uses `gpt-image-1`, medium quality, and 1024x1024 images.
+- **Defaults:** Uses `gpt-image-1.5`, medium quality, and 1024x1024 images.
 When you switch models the bot adjusts defaults (e.g., DALL-E 3 becomes HD quality, DALL-E 2 becomes Standard quality).
-- **Options:** Choose `n` images (DALL-E 3 and GPT-4 Image only support 1), quality presets, supported aspect ratios (portrait/landscape sizes are only for DALL-E 3 and GPT-4 Image), and the `style` toggle (vivid/natural) when DALL-E 3 is selected.
+- **Options:** Choose `n` images (DALL-E 3 and GPT Image only support 1), quality presets, supported aspect ratios (portrait/landscape sizes are only for DALL-E 3 and GPT Image), and the `style` toggle (vivid/natural) when DALL-E 3 is selected.
-- **Delivery:** GPT-4 Image returns base64 data that the bot uploads, while DALL-E models stream back hosted URLs.
+- **Delivery:** GPT Image returns base64 data that the bot uploads, while DALL-E models stream back hosted URLs.

 ### `/openai tts`